Shenn299/HEIGVD-AMT-Gamification/README.md

 ## Informations about Docker images

+The present topology is composed of three Docker containers:

+* API : The container that contains the gamification API.
+* Database : This container run a MySQL instance that comunicate with the API.
+* PHPMyAdmin : A graphical frontend for MySQL.

 ## Instructions about running the application via Docker

 In order to run the application via Docker, you must have the latest version of `docker-engine` and `docker-compose`